Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 - In most states, the standard threshold is $100,000 in sales within the state.

 - Always check the specific requirements for each state, as thresholds can vary.
-For example, some states like California have higher sales thresholds, like $500,000.
+For example, some states, like California, have higher sales thresholds, such as $500,000.

 Once your business meets these thresholds, it becomes responsible for collecting and remitting sales tax in the state.
-This establishes the fact that shipping also becomes taxable for out-of-state sales as long as your business has a nexus and the state’s rules make shipping taxable for the given transaction.
+This establishes that shipping is also taxable for out-of-state sales when your business has nexus and the state’s rules make shipping taxable for the given transaction.

 But as previously discussed, the taxability of shipping varies depending on multiple factors.
 Simplify your experience by letting sales tax experts at TaxHero identify and manage your sales tax obligations!